Melissa1909/neuroimaging-primer/README.md

 ## ‼️ Open and reproducible science - best practices for your daily work
 A topic that is widely discussed for the last few years: the [reproducibility crisis](https://en.wikipedia.org/wiki/Replication_crisis)...
 The most studies published in peer-reviewed journals actually cannot be reproduced or are proved to be false!
 Read more on this [here](10.1371/journal.pmed.0020124).
-I heard a good and inspirational talk by Malika Ihle with recommendations of best practices to make your research more reliable and reproducible.
+I heard a good and inspirational talk by Malika Ihle, open science center coordinator at LMU Munich, with recommendations of best practices to make your research more reliable and reproducible.
 She shared her [presentation slides](https://osf.io/4xngc) with valuable sources.
 Among them:
 - Generate portable and self-contained projects: a project should have a standardized structure and a list of all software versions you used
 - Automize workflow: analyze your data using code instead of random click-based analysis
 - Create a dynamic report: comment your code, what it does and most importantly why you took the decision to use function x or to step y